 Koh Tao is in the Gulf of Thailand.
 It is the smallest island of an archipelago including Koh Samui and Koh Pha Ngan.
 Our research indicated that Koh Tao was the quietest and most natural of the three so it seemed like a great destination.
 Koh Tao can only be reached by boat, but there is regular commercial ferry service.
 Trip Advisor offers five ways to get there ranging from the expensive but easy flying to Koh Samui to catch a ferry to the cheap but long 13 hour trip by train from Bangkok to Chumphon.

 We didn’t do any of these.
 Our travel to Koh Tao was part of the Grasshopper Adventures bike tour, so they dropped us at the Chumphon ferry.
 Our journey back was with Lomprayah to Surat Thani and then connecting to a bus.
 We were heading to Khao Sok on a public bus, but they also offered air-conditioned luxury buses to Phuket.
 All Ferries dock at Mae Haad Pier in Koh Tao.
+We later figured out an incredible 13-day Thailand eco-itinerary that lets you go glamping in Khao Sok and visit elephants too without a lot less logistic hassle.

 (There is a cool embedded map on the right.
 If you don’t see it, try refreshing your page)